our authors

 THE TANGLED WEBS WE WEAVE (Psychological Thriller) - The women’s reckoning you’ve been waiting for.
 It is not your mother’s domestic suspense novel, as it pushes the boundaries of everything from race and sexuality to social status and loyalty in relationships, and you should ask yourself: when you’ve got secrets of your own to keep, how far would you be willing to go to find the truth?

-SKELETONS FOR FURNITURE (Psychological Thriller) - The author lets loose an intriguing, disturbing narrative that serves up both sizzle and steak, weaving an insidious tale of paranoia wrapped in fear and resentment, of what happens when hysteria guides good intentions straight into the gutter, as three neighboring families wage wars with themselves and each other.
+SKELETONS FOR FURNITURE (Psychological Thriller) - The author lets loose an intriguing, disturbing narrative that serves up both sizzle and steak, weaving an insidious tale of paranoia wrapped in fear and resentment of what happens when hysteria guides good intentions straight into the gutter, as three neighboring families wage wars with themselves and each other.
 Suspicion, meet obsession.

 Contact - Mira Perrizo